Okto: Programming

 Since its standalone channel era, Okto mostly aired English-language programmes, with selected series being broadcast in their original language.
 The channel aired mostly children's programmes, as well as some arts and sports programmes.
 The channel's target audiences were children aged 4–13, and adults aged 18–39.

-From June 2014 to 30 April 2019, Sports on Okto (later renamed OktoSports) was introduced which showed sporting events live as well as recorded and delayed coverage.
-It occupied the nightly schedule from 9pm to closedown every night from 2017 to 2019.
+From June 2014, the channel also aired sports programming under the OktoSports (formerly Sports on Okto) branding, which featured live and recorded event coverage.
+In 2017, arts programming was dispersed from Okto to other Mediacorp channels in favour of expanding the nightly OktoSports block, which aired from 9 p.m. to closedown.

-In September 2024, expanding upon existing agreements with the company, Mediacorp made its largest-ever acquisition of children's programmes from BBC Studios, covering 150 hours of programming (including series such as Go Jetters, Hey Duggee and JoJo & Gran Gran) to be carried by Okto and MeWatch.
+In September 2024, expanding upon existing agreements with the company, Mediacorp made its largest-ever acquisition of children's programmes from BBC Studios, covering 150 hours of programming (including series such as Go Jetters, Hey Duggee and JoJo & Gran Gran) to be carried by Okto and meWatch.